 My interest in tops goes back a long time, but not to my childhood, as I don’t remember having tops back then.
 I might have got my first top about 20 years ago.
 It was a little metal top from Germany.
 It’s only been recently that I found machined metal tops with bearing spin points.
 It seems this type of top first started being made late 2013 and early 2014.
-Thanks in part to Facebook and Etsy, communities of craft people, both makers and buyer/collectors have sprung up and really blossomed.
-There are about a hundred makers of precision spinning tops, and a couple thousand who buy and collect them.
+Thanks in part to Facebook, communities of craft people, both makers and buyer/collectors, have sprung up and really blossomed.
+There are over a hundred makers of precision spinning tops, and a couple thousand people who buy and collect them.

 Once I got interested in these new tops, I started making spin stations out of wood.
 Tops spin best on a slightly concave glass surface, and it’s convenient to hold the glass lens in a wooden “bowl”.
 It protects the glass, and looks good.
 I bought a lathe and started making spin stations, or what I call bowls (because they made the same way as wooden bowls, just with a shallower recess to hold the glass lens.)
 Here’s one of my favorite bowls:

 I then started making tops myself, out of wood.
 Wood tops are very traditional, and most people will remember a wood top from their youth perhaps.
 Wood tops are often quite simple, made of one piece in a simple “ball and stick” shape.
 Like these:

 Now I not only make my own wood and resin tops, but I continue to collect metal tops as well as wooden tops from other makers, acrylic resin tops, and glass tops.